fpapado/react-lazy-images/README.md

 It will not be as performant as the native IntersectionObserver, but likely no worse than most implementations of the older strategy.

 ## Examples
+### About understanding the library and loading patterns
 A variety of usage examples and recipes is provided in the form of storybook.

 [You can browse the documentation online](https://fpapado.github.io/react-lazy-images) or look at `stories/`.

 Read the notes section either on Storybook or the story source if you are wondering about the specifics of each pattern demonstrated.

+### About using it in practice and abstracting over it
+[The starter on Codesandbox](https://codesandbox.io/s/jnn9wjkj1w) has a good basis for two popular presentational patterns.
+In particular, it shows intrinsic placeholders and fading in the actual image.

 ## API Reference